 Hello and welcome.
-My name is Matt Girard, and I am an upcoming postdoctoral fellow in the Division of Fishes at the National Museum of Natural History.
+My name is Matt Girard, and I am a postdoctoral fellow in the Division of Fishes at the National Museum of Natural History.
 I am an ichthyologist, or fish fanatic, who enjoys asking questions about the anatomy, evolution, and natural history of fishes.
-My research specifically focuses on the systematics of perch-like fishes and how both phenotypic and genotypic features can inform our understanding of this group’s evolutionary history.
+My research specifically focuses on the systematics of perch-like fishes, how both phenotypic and genotypic features can inform our understanding of evolutionary history, and the patterns and processess of broad-scale evolutionary changes.
 Please explore my publications and feel free to contact me for more information.

 I also have a passion for teaching and have been lucky enough to play a role in the education of thousands of students, primarily at the University of Kansas.
 From introductory-level biology courses, to advanced courses on systematics and the history and diversity of life, I truly enjoy engaging with students and inviting them to expand their knowledge and understanding of life.
-Take a look at my teaching section as well as my CV for more information.
+Take a look at my teaching section for more information.

 I am a proud member of the American Society of Ichthyologists and Herpetologists (ASIH) and currently serve as the Illustration Editor for Ichthyology & Herpetology.
-Consider joining ASIH if you love fishes, amphibians, or reptiles!
+ASIH is a fantastic organization of folks interested in the study of fishes, amphibians, and reptiles with annual events and opportunities to learn more about these incredible creatures.

 I also enjoy photography and using different imaging techniques to showcase the morphological features and the fishes that I am working with.
 Feel free to check out some of my recent photos below.